 The Onge are one of the tribes of India’s Andaman Islands.
-They are a black Asian tribe – the sole permanent inhabitants of Little Andaman until the 1940s when their land was stolen by settlers from India, Bangladesh and the Nicobar Islands.
+They were the sole permanent inhabitants of Little Andaman until the 1940s when their land was stolen by settlers from India, Bangladesh and the Nicobar Islands.

-Now, they share their island with over 18,000 settlers, and are forced to live in a cramped reserve, a tiny fraction of the size of their original territory.
+Now, they share their island with about 17,000 settlers, and are forced to live in a cramped reserve, a tiny fraction of the size of their original territory.

 The Onge call themselves En-iregale, which means ‘perfect person.’